kstarostin/heroburger/Readme.md

 3. Single items can be added to cart.
 4. The menu items contain burger as the main item and additional items.
 They can be configured and added to cart.
 5. The list and the cart are not cleared after reopening the tab/browser.
+6. You can place an order from the cart.
-6. The shop design is responsive and adapted for smaller screens, tablets and phones.
+7. The shop design is responsive and adapted for smaller screens, tablets and phones.

 ## Project structure